shenxianpeng/blog/source/_posts/2023/04/jenkins-troubleshooting.md

 ![](jenkins-troubleshooting/service-log-on.png)

+## Solution 2

-If above solution still does not work, you can write a restart jenkins agent service batch script.
+If above solution still does not work, you can write a restart jenkins agent service batch script and put it to Startup folder.

-Here is a example for reference: [Setup autostart Jenkins agent service after Windows reboot](https://github.com/shenxianpeng/win-jenkins-agent#setup-autostart-jenkins-agent-service-after-windows-reboot)
+Here is a example: [Setup autostart Jenkins agent service after Windows reboot](https://github.com/shenxianpeng/win-jenkins-agent#setup-autostart-jenkins-agent-service-after-windows-reboot)

-## Semi-automatic setup of Jenkins Agent on Windows
+## Semi-automatic setup Jenkins Agent on Windows

 The above mentioned project [win-jenkins-agent](https://github.com/shenxianpeng/win-jenkins-agent) not only supports auto start Jenkins agent server after Windows reboot, but also supports semi-automatic setup Jenkins agent on Windows.